Universal Weak Variable-Length Source Coding on Countable Infinite Alphabets: Introduction

 A seminal information-theoretic result states that the least worst-case overhead (or minimax redundancy of $\Lambda$) is fully characterized by the \emph{information radius} of $\Lambda$~\cite{csiszar_2004}.
-The information radius has been richly studied in a series of numerous contributions~\cite{boucheron_2009,bontemps_2014,haussler_1997,54897, 382017}, including in universal prediction of individual sequences~\cite{144706}.
-In particular, it is well-known that the information radius growths sub-linearly for the family of finite alphabet stationary and memoryless sources~\cite{csiszar_2004}, which implies the existence of an {universal source code} that achieves {Shannon entropy} for every distribution in this family provided that the block length goes to infinity.
-What is intriguing in this positive result obtained for finite alphabet memoryless sources is that it does not longer extend to the case of memoryless sources on {\em countable infinite alphabets}, as was clearly shown in~\cite{kieffer_1978,gyorfi_1994,boucheron_2009}.
-From an information complexity perspective, this infeasibility result implies that the information radius of this family is unbounded for any finite block-length and, consequently, lossless universal source coding for infinite alphabet memoryless sources is an intractable problem.
+The information radius (i-radius) has been richly studied by the community and there are numerous contributions~\cite{boucheron_2009,bontemps_2014,haussler_1997,54897, 382017}, including applications to universal prediction of individual sequences~\cite{144706}.
+In particular, it is well-known that the i-radius growths sub-linearly for the family of finite alphabet stationary and memoryless sources~\cite{csiszar_2004}, which implies the existence of an {universal source code} that achieves {Shannon entropy} for every distribution in this family provided that the block length tends to infinity.
+What is intriguing in this positive result obtained for finite alphabet memoryless sources is that it does not longer extend to the case of stationary and memoryless sources on {\em countably infinite alphabets} ($\infty$-alphabets), as was clearly shown in~\cite{kieffer_1978,gyorfi_1994,boucheron_2009}.
+From an information complexity perspective, this infeasibility result implies that the i-radius of this family is unbounded for any finite block-length and, consequently, lossless universal source coding for $\infty$-alphabet stationary and memoryless sources is an intractable problem.
 In this regard, the proof presented by Gy\"{o}rfi {\em et al.} \cite[Theorem 1]{gyorfi_1994} is constructed over a connection between variable-length prefix-free codes and distribution estimators, and the fact that the redundancy of a given code upper bounds the expected divergence between the true distribution and the induced (through the code) estimate of the distribution.
-Then, the existence of an universal source code implies the existence of an universal estimator in the sense of expected direct information divergence~\cite{barron_1992}.
-The impossibility of achieving this learning objective for the family of finite entropy memoryless sources~\cite[Theorem 2]{gyorfi_1994} motives the main question addressed in this work that is, the study of a ``weak notion'' of universal variable-length source coding.
+Then, the existence of an universal source code implies the existence of an universal estimator in the sense of expected information divergence~\cite{barron_1992}.\footnote{Distribution estimator consistent in information divergence and reversed order information divergence were introduced by Barron {\em et al.} in \cite{barron_1992}.
+The connection between distribution estimation consistent in expected information divergence and universal source coding can be found in \cite{gyorfi_1994} and \cite[Sec.
+III.A]{barron_1992}.} The impossibility of achieving this learning objective for the family of finite entropy memoryless sources~\cite[Theorem 2]{gyorfi_1994} motives the main question addressed in this work that is, the study of a ``weak notion'' of universal variable-length source coding.